It is important to look after your physical and mental health.

 What is mumps?

 Mumps virus can also cause other problems.
 Men can get swollen, painful testicles and women can get swollen, painful ovaries.
-Ear infections, swelling of the pancreas and meningitis can also result.
-Mumps is usually more severe in adults than in young children.
+Ear infections, swelling of the pancreas and meningitis can also result from mumps, which is usually more severe in adults than in young children.

 The time from becoming infected to becoming unwell is around 14-21 days.
 People with mumps are most infectious just before they become unwell and for 5-10 days afterwards.